Non-archimedean topological monoids: Preliminaries and some examples of topological monoids

 All topological spaces below are usually assumed to be Tychonoff.
 Following \cite{Isb}, a uniformity that is not necessarily Hausdorff is called a \textit{pre-uniformity}.
 We say that a (Tychonoff) topological space $X$ is zero-dimensional if it has a topological basis which consists of clopen subsets.
 This property is hereditary.
 If $X$ is compact then it is zero-dimensional if and only if its covering dimension $\dim (X)$ is zero.
 That is, every finite open covering has a finite open refinement which is a partition of $X$.
 A \textit{Stone space} is a compact zero-dimensional space.
+A \textit{Polish space} is a topological space homeomorphic to a complete metric space

+As in \cite{MS1}, we say that a uniformity on a set $X$ is NA if it is zero-dimensional ($\dim \U=0$).
+It is equivalent to say that there exists a uniform base $\g$ of $\U$ such that every entourage $\eps \in \g$ is an equivalence relation on $X$.
+Every compact space $K$ with its unique compatible uniformity is NA if and only if $K$ is a Stone space.

+A dense continuous function $\nu \colon X \to Y$ into a Hausdorff space is a compactification of $X$.
+We say that $\nu$ is \textit{proper} if it is a topological embedding.

+Recall that the Samuel compactification $u \colon (X,\U) \to uX$ for a Hausdorff uniformity $\U$ is the (always proper) compactification induced by the algebra $\rm{Unif}_b(X,\R)$ of all bounded $\U$-uniformly continuous functions.

+\begin{lem} Let $(X,\U)$ be a zero-dimensional uniform space.
+Then the corresponding Samuel compactification $\nu_s \colon X \hookrightarrow uX$ is a proper zero-dimensional compactification.
+It can be identified with completion of the precompact replica $\U^*$.
+Open equivalence relations $\eps \in \U$ on $X$ with finitely many equivalence classes form a uniform basis $B$ of $\U^*$.
+In particular, $uX$ is a Stone space. \end{lem} \begin{proof} See for example \cite[Ch.
+5]{Isb} for a much more strong result. \end{proof}

 For simplicity, we consider topological monoids (instead of semigroups) and monoidal actions.
 By an action of a monoid $S$ on a set $X$ we mean a left or right monoidal action.
 That is, $(st)(x)=s(t(x))$ for every $s,t \in S, \ x \in X$ and the identity element $e_S \in S$ acts as the identity transformation of $X$.
 Speaking about homomorphisms (in particular, embeddings) of monoids we always assume that the homomorphisms preserve the identity.